Syed313110/Loan_data_analysis/README.md

 ### Limitations and Alternatives
 - The dataset is observational and does not imply causation.
 - No predictive modelling was performed; future work could include classification models.
-- Some missing values limit the completeness of certain analyses.
+- Some missing values could limit the completeness of certain analyses.

 ### Use of Generative AI
 Generative AI tools were used to: